Cupolas of Capitalism

 Beaux Arts style State Capitol Building

-features a central circular drum tower capped with a dome, cupola, and a statue called Wisconsin.
-Approx. 285 feet tall.
-More info offsite from the Wisconsin government site with an official virtual tour, building photos, and an illustrated history.
-The state legislature's online bluebook also includes a very detailed, illustrated history of the capitol building that is split into parts one and two.
+features a central circular drum tower capped with a dome, cupola, and a statue called Wisconsin, by sculptor Daniel Chester French.
+Approx. 285 feet tall from ground to top of crowning statue.
+More info offsite from the Wisconsin government site with an official virtual tour, building photos, and an illustrated building history.
+A nearly identical building history is available from the world66.com website.
+The state legislature's online bluebook (in Adobe Acrobat format) also includes a very detailed, illustrated history of the capitol building that is split into parts one and two.
+For even greater detail, a copy of the six volume Wisconsin State Capitol's Historic Structure Report is available online from the State of Wisconsin Collection.
 A gallery of historic capitol pictures is available at the Wisconsin Electronic Reader site.
 Other historic pictures of Madison and its capitol are available at the Historic Madison website.

 1915-17, House and Senate chambers added / William Dubois.